bitsandbytes-21/COMSYS-Hackathon-5/README.md

 ### 🚀 Getting Started
 #### 1. Install Dependencies
-Similar to Task A, open notebook cell
+Similar to Task A, open notebook cell.

 Make sure you have TensorFlow 2.x installed.
 Tensorflow will not work with python version above 3.11.
 Please try to use python 3.10 to get best performance.
 use: